 script is located at the top level of the source checkout directory.

 setup.py script has two main modes of operation:

 python setup.py develop

-Bokeh will be installed to refer to the source directory.
-Any changes you make to the python source code will be available immediately without any additional steps.
+Bokeh will be installed to refer to your local source directory.
+Any changes you make to the Python source code will be available immediately without any additional steps.
 This is the recommended mode when working on the Bokeh codebase.

 python setup.py install